frederic-perez/AmE-dictionary/data/dictionary.md

 __case the joint__ _idiom_ :three::hammer: (casing the joint)
 __case__ _n_ :two::hammer: _Pascal case means only upper Camel case._ _XML tags are case sensitive._
 __caseate__ _v_ To undergo cheesy degeneration, as in certain necroses. _Noncaseating granulomas._
+__casement windows__ _n_ :camera: A window with one or more casements. _A metal casement window._ :es: ventana a bisagra, ventana batiente
 __caseous__ _adj_ Resembling cheese.
 __cash bar__ :camera: _The cost is $30 per person with a cash bar._
 __cash cow__ _idiom_ A product or business that always makes a lot of profit.